barty-s/women-who-skateboard-vigo/README.md

 7. After filling in all requried fields the user will be able to navigate to the confirmation page.

-8. Under the button section the user will see the footer with three icons linking to social media pages and a two links to the coder's GitHub and LinkedIn page.
+8. Under the button section the user will see the footer with three icons linking to social media pages and two links to the coder's GitHub and LinkedIn page.

 <img src="README-docs/tablet-form-test.png"> <img src="README-docs/mobile-form-test.png">